Padma Lakshmi Rocks A Bikini & Poses On Her Knees In Throwback Instagram Video

 “I keep going back to different places in Mexico.
 My daughter loves it.
 There’s culture, there’s food, there’s beach.
 I loved Bali for many of the same reasons.
 You’ve got wonderful food, abundant local culture, natural beauty, a little bit of great nightlife.
 There’s something for everyone.”

-Not to mention, she shared her travel hacks, which include “Vitamin C packets and drinking double the amount of water that you think you need to drink.
+“Vitamin C packets and drinking double the amount of water that you think you need to drink.
 I also like to make a little cocoon or sarcophagus for yourself with a shawl so you create your own microclimate.
-I know I look ridiculous doing it but it works…”
+I know I look ridiculous doing it but it works,” she said.

 Considering that Padma has traveled extensively throughout her career, her tips are probably very good.
 She started her career off as a model, which later progressed into work as a TV personality, cookbook author, and writer.
 Her work as host of Top Chef put her on the map as a mainstream TV personality, and the show wrapped up its 16th season just recently.
 All of those roles required lots of travel, especially when she was working as a model.